background

 For investors, especially for value investors and retail investors, the simplicity of DCA can be a useful tool for investing patiently and protects against the impulse to risk the entire amount for higher returns.

-The idea behind dollar cost averaging (DCA) is to invest your capital in regular portions over time.
+The concept of dollar cost averaging (DCA) is to invest your capital in regular portions over time.

-Since the investment was not made as a single lump-sum payment, DCA can lower the cost basis of the investments.
+• DCA Investing: Since the investment was not made as a single lump-sum payment, DCA can lower the cost basis of the investments.
+Even if the share price continues to decline, the investor assumes the market will eventually recover.

 The formula for calculating the average share price paid is as follows:

-Average Price Paid Per Share = Amount Invested / Number of Shares
+Average Price Paid Per Share = Amount Invested ÷ Number of Shares Owned

-Let’s say that you’re investing in the shares of a company that are currently trading at $10.00 per share.
+Suppose an investor in the stock market purchased some shares issued by a publicly-traded company that are currently trading at $10.00 per share.

-Rather than spending all of your funds on the purchase, you just buy 10 shares to be conservative, with plans to buy the same number of shares next week.
+Rather than spending all of their funds on the purchase, the investor decided to buy only 10 shares to be conservative, with plans to purchase the same number of shares next week.

 When next week comes around, the share price has declined to $8.00.

-Sticking to the original plan, you purchase 10 shares once again.
+Sticking to the original plan, the investor decides to purchase 10 shares once again.

-The total value of the shares is equal to:
+The total value of the shares is equal to $180.

 • Total Value of Shares = ($10 * 10) + ($8 * 10) = $180

-But by the second week, the average share price paid for 20 shares is:
+But by the second week, the average share price paid for 20 shares is $9.00.

 • Average Price Paid Per Share = $180 / 20 = $9.00